Redislabs-Solution-Architects/Specialist-Solution-Workshops/Real-Time-Search-Workshop/lab6-cloud/README.md

 **Real Time Search Workshop**

-Lab 6 - Deploying a Five 9's Redis Environment
+Lab 6 - Deploying a 99.999 Redis Environment

 ##### 1. Login to your Redis Cloud account and create a new Flexible plan subscription